 - Next, enter an SKU (unless you've set up Auto SKU in your Inventory Settings), Condition, Notes, Price, and any other fields you have selected to use.

 - If you have set up any Clickey Notes in your Single List Page Settings, the IDs will appear just under the Notes label.
-Simply hover over the Note ID and the note will display in an infobox.
+Simply hover over the Note ID and the note will display in an info box.
 Click the Note ID and that note will be added to the Notes text block.
 Click another and it will add behind the first entry.
-The note displayed in our image is the combination of two IDs.

 - Check the listing details entered to ensure that the item you are listing is exactly the same as the info that populated when you entered the ISBN/ASIN/UPC.
 Sometimes you will find that even though an ISBN is correct, the binding you have is different from the binding associated with that ISBN.